mu-opensource/ndk-cameras-cmdline/README.md

 # ndk-cameras-cmdline
-Command line tools to operate Android cameras via
+Command line tools to operate Android cameras, using the NDK cameras API and termux.